 Warren W. Burgess is a coed residence hall located near the Stewart Center and houses up to 116 residents.
 Burgess has an air-conditioned lounge, a kitchen and recreational activities.
 Burgess rooms measure 11'8" by 12'8" and include desks and dresses along with two twin beds.

 Explore all that USF campus dining has to offer!
 View daily menus, meal plans and special dietary programs.

 Because we believe in the value and benefits of a residential education, all unmarried, first- and second-year full-time (12+ credit hours) students are required to live on campus and purchase a meal plan for the first two years of study.
 Exceptions are made for students who are at least 21, who are married or who live with their parents.

 Why do I need to live on campus?

 There are many good reasons to live on campus.
 In national surveys, students who live on campus have a higher graduation rate than students who live off campus.
 Living on campus is also a great way to meet friends and get the most out of your college experience.
 In residence halls you have an opportunity to grow academically.
 You also have a great opportunity to grow spiritually, socially, physically and emotionally.
 For some students their living time in Residence Halls is the greatest part of their college experience.

 What is the cost of living in each Residence Hall?

 You can find a break down of residence hall costs here.
 Click the drop-down of the academic year you are interested in living on campus.

 What options are there for meal plans?

-Whether it is Java City or the Salsbury Dining Hall, we are committed to offering convenient and nutritious dining options.
+Whether it is Cooper's Café or the Salsbury Dining Hall, we are committed to offering convenient and nutritious dining options.
 First and second-year residents are required to have a meal plan.
-Students may choose from the following two options:

 What are the policies?